usmanniqbal/usmanniqbal/README.md

 🌱 Currently, I'm diving into the realms of React and Ionic to expand my skills further.

-💼 I’m eager to collaborate on projects related to AI and Blockchain, where I can contribute my expertise and learn from others in the field.
+💼 I’m eager to collaborate on projects related to AI and Blockchain.

 📫 Interested in connecting?
 Feel free to drop me a message on LinkedIn: [linkedin.com/in/usmanniqbal](https://www.linkedin.com/in/usmanniqbal/)